SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 CFT needs to run for **at least 24 hours** to let Anomaly Engine getting solid base line profiles

-After running the CFT you should see:
+After running the CFT you should see following rows appear in CFT stack:
 ![Cloud formation after running](img/CFT.png)

 Click the resources tab of the stack that ran the CFT you should see the following resources created in status CREATE_COMPLETE